Questions & Answers (Q&A)¶

 How can I install it?¶

-openTEPES has been tested to be used in Microsoft Windows, Ubuntu (a Linux distribution), and macOS operating systems
+openTEPES has been tested for use in Microsoft Windows, Ubuntu (a Linux distribution), and macOS operating systems

 We recommend using these solvers

-Gurobi because there is a license that is free of charge for academic usage
+Gurobi because there is a license that is free of charge for academic use

 HiGHS as a free solver

-GAMS/CPLEX for those institutions having the corresponding licenses
+GAMS/CPLEX for those institutions that have the corresponding licenses

 What PC do I need?¶